The Bridge Personality: 16 Jung Personality Types report

 Other languages

-The Bridge Personality Extended report is available in Dutch, English, Czech, French, German, Lithuanian, Polish, Portuguese, Romanian, Russian and Spanish
+The Bridge Personality Extended report is available in Dutch, English, Czech, French, German, Lithuanian, Polish, Portuguese, Romanian and Spanish

 Example report